0xbadfca11/makevhdx/README.md

 - Block size less than 1 MB can not be specified.
 - Block size other than 2 MB can be specified, but only 2 MB can be used by Microsoft VHD parser.
 ### Convertion from Fixed type to Dynamic type
 - Output image will be large.
-This tool does not inspect file system free space in image, and zero-ed data block.
+This tool does not inspect file system free space in image, or zero-ed data block.

 ### License
 MIT License